DrDevopsMan/Galactic-CNN/README.md

 ## Data Sources

-This project makes use of data from the **Galaxy Zoo 1 Data Release**:
+This project makes use of data from the **Galaxy Zoo 1 Data Release** and **Sloan Digital Sky Survey (SDSS) — Data Release 18**:

+### Galaxy Zoo 1

+Galaxy morphology classifications were obtained from the Galaxy Zoo 1 project:

 > Lintott, C. J., Schawinski, K., Bamford, S., et al. (2011).
 > *Galaxy Zoo 1: data release of morphological classifications for nearly 900,000 galaxies*.